Electroconvulsive Therapy (ECT)

 Key Benefits of ECT

-A significant benefit of ECT is that it provides rapid treatment of symptoms without the use of prescription medications.
+ECT provides rapid treatment of symptoms without the use of prescription medications.
 Clinicians do not have to worry about potential drug interactions with medications patients may already be taking.

 ECT is covered by most insurance providers, which is an important factor to consider.
 Many patients are unable to afford complicated treatment and medication regimens and may find ECT to be a more affordable option.
 For many individuals ECT may be the best treatment option that can help them return to a normal and productive life.